taskcluster/taskcluster-docs/src/manual/design/devel/best-practices/testing.md

 Include a section in the README describing how to find or generate credentials for each service.

 For Taskcluster credentials, include the necessary credentials in a role named `project:taskcluster:tests:<projectName>` (e.g., `project:taskcluster:tests:taskcluster-queue`).
-Then instruct users to run `eval $(taskcluster-cli signin --scope assume:project:taskcluster:tests:$PROJECT)` to get the scopes to run the tests, noting that they must themselves have the given role or this won't work.
+Then instruct users how to get those scopes:

+> To run *all* tests, you will need appropriate Taskcluster credentials.
+> Using [taskcluster-cli](https://github.com/taskcluster/taskcluster-cli), run `eval $(taskcluster signin --scopes assume:project:taskcluster:tests:taskcluster-secrets)`, then run `yarn test` again.

 # Writing Tests